korijen/Fakebook/README.md

-Fakebook for front end(visualstudio) src for backend
+Fakebook for front end(visualstudio), src for backend,
+Dbeaver and postgres for database